What is Lymphoma?

 There are usually no immediate side effects from each radiation treatment.
 Most patients develop mild fatigue that builds up gradually over the course of therapy.
 This slowly goes away one to two months following the radiation therapy.
 Some patients develop some reddening, dryness and itching of the skin after a few weeks.
 Skin reactions usually heal completely within a few weeks of completing radiotherapy.

 If treatment is administered to the abdomen or pelvis, diarrhea, frequent bowel movements or appetite loss may occur at some point during the course of treatment.
+Medications are available to ease these side effects.
 Generally, side effects stop gradually once treatment is discontinued.

 What kind of treatment follow-up should I expect?